Functional Neurologic Disorder

 • Involuntary muscle contractions that cause slow repetitive movements or abnormal postures (dystonia)

-• Problems with walking motion (gait), posture, or balance
+• Problems with walking (gait), posture, or balance

 • Tics